-At a minimum, provide all staff the following information:

-- The location of all stairwell exits - The closest stairwell exit from the work place - The location of fire alarm pull stations - The sound of fire alarm signals - The building cross-over floors (where applicable) - The staging area - Train staff in the testing of any life safety or fire protection equipment that a tenant has installed, such as "specialized extinguishing systems, fire alarm panels, fire extinguishers" - Identify any employees who require assistance to evacuate the building and facilitate and individual-specific evacuation plan as necessary. - Practice and encourage employees to practice fire prevention and fire safety. - Encourage all employees to participate in fire drills conducted in the building; to cooperate with Building Warden Coordinators and Emergency Wardens and building staff during fire alarms and building evacuations.
+- At a minimum, provide all staff the following information: - The location of all stairwell exits - The closest stairwell exit from the work place - The location of fire alarm pull stations - The sound of fire alarm signals - The building cross-over floors (where applicable) - o The staging area - Train staff in the testing of any life safety or fire protection equipment that a tenant has installed, such as "specialized extinguishing systems, fire alarm panels, fire extinguishers" - Identify any employees who require assistance to evacuate the building and facilitate and individual-specific evacuation plan as necessary. - Practice and encourage employees to practice fire prevention and fire safety. - Encourage all employees to participate in fire drills conducted in the building; to cooperate with Building Warden Coordinators and Emergency Wardens and building staff during fire alarms and building evacuations.

-2.5 Health, Safety & Wellness (HSW) - General Responsibilities
+2.5 Human Resources - Environment Health & Safety (HR-EHS) - General Responsibilities

-HSW has general administrative responsibility for overseeing the development, implementation, posting, and revision of Brock's general and building specific fire safety plans.
-The Manager, Emergency Management & Life Safety has primary responsibility for day-to-day plan and code compliance.
-Other Fire Safety related responsibilities include:
+HR-EHS has general administrative responsibility for overseeing the development, implementation, posting, and revision of Brock's general and building specific fire safety plans.
+The Emergency Preparedness & Life Safety Officer has primary responsibility for dayto-day plan and code compliance.
+Other HR-EHS Fire Safety related responsibilities include:

-- Organize and monitoring the evacuation system by recruiting and training Emergency Wardens, scheduling recorded fire drills and evaluating results. - Educate staff, students, and the public about fire safety procedures, life safety equipment, individual responsibilities, and the essentials of the evacuation system as laid out in the Main Campus FSP. - Ensure that all necessary records related to the entire mechanical, electrical and organizational fire/life safety systems are kept and available upon request. - Communicate to, developing, and maintaining a working relationship with each relevant Authority Having Jurisdiction (AHJ). - Monitor activities, practices and building use in the context of Plan requirements and providing related advice for correction where necessary.
+- Organize and monitoring the evacuation system by recruiting and training Emergency Wardens, scheduling recorded fire drills and evaluating results. - Educate staff, students, and the public about fire safety procedures, life safety equipment, individual responsibilities, and the essentials of the evacuation system as laid out in the Main Campus FSP. - Ensure that all necessary records related to the entire mechanical, electrical and organizational fire/life safety systems are kept and available upon request. - Communicate to, developing, and maintaining a working relationship with each relevant Authority Having Jurisdiction (AHJ). - Conduct building surveys and inspections to ensure/enforce Code compliance, review building specific fire hazards with Occupants and conduct/document incident or alarm investigations. - Monitor activities, practices and building use in the context of Plan requirements and providing related advice for correction where necessary.